 A surveying error in 1642 resulted in the Suffield region being part of Massachusetts colony.
 Originally called Southfield, the area was settled as a township of Massachusetts in 1670 but later found to lie within the boundaries of the Connecticut Charter and was subsequently annexed in 1749.
 Settlement started in 1670, after Major John Pynchon, a fur merchant from Springfield, paid the Natives Americans thirty pounds for a six-mile tract of land known as Stony Brooke Plantation.
 The region consisted of a thickly wooded area with a narrow meadow which provided a land route connecting Springfield and Windsor.
 This route was called the Hampton Path (usually thought to include Hill Street, Remington Street, South Street, and possibly other roads).
-The local Native Americans used this land primarily as a hunting ground and preferred camping by the Congamond Lake and Manatuck Mountain areas to the west.
-Source
+One source claims the local Native Americans used this land primarily as a hunting ground and preferred camping by the Congamond Lake and Manatuck Mountain areas to the west Source.
+In 1930 Mathais Spiess, an amateur historian, compiled a map of where he determined Native American villages and trails existed in Connecticut as of 1625.
+While we are not sure how accurate it is, it does show several tribal villages in Suffield, namely the Mayawaugs east of Suffield mountain in West Suffield and the Agawaums in northeast Suffield Source.
+According to the Documentary History of Suffield in the Colony and Province of the Massachusetts Bay, in New England, 1660-1749 by Hezekiah Spencer Sheldon published in 1879, before the town was settled there was 500 acres of meadow and "Upon some small open fields, or plains, were a few Indian families, as relics often found there indicate."
+The book also speaks of a road being used by 1643 that connected Windsor, CT to Northampton, MA where today is Hill Street, Remington Street, and South Street.

-The Massachusetts General Court authorized Pynchon's committee of Springfield men to settle a town on the "West sid of ye Ryver Connecticott towards Windsor."
+The Massachusetts General Court authorized Pynchon's committee of Springfield (called Agawam until 1640) men to settle a town on the "West sid of ye Ryver Connecticott towards Windsor."
+Sheldon's book mentions that the Pynchon deed refers to some of the land bought from Native American chief Pampunkshat (Northern part of town) and Misnouasques (Southern and Western parts of town) as being known as Lacows or Lacowsick, Squotuck, Mayyawag, Wecups, Ashawalas, Wenekeiamaug.
 They stipulated that in five years, twenty families were to settle there and that a minister be maintained.
 Land was reserved for a common, a meeting house, a school, and land for a minister.
 The first land was sold at four pence per acre.
 By 1675 three dozen families had settled, but they were forced to flee to Springfield during King Philip's War.
 Returning and rebuilding after the settlement was burned, they were ready to retain their first minister in 1679.

 Cains pond near the intersection of South Street and Remington Street proved to be useful for harnessing Stoney Brooke for a saw mill and a grist mill.
 Bog or pond ore, which is usually 18-30% iron, was harvested from the pond and a bloomery and iron works were set up near the pond.
 The first iron works were set up in 1700, the second in 1721, the third in 1722 and all were in operation until about 1770.
 The town allowed Samuel Copley to set up a fulling-mill in 1710.
 A cotton-mill, which made cotton yarn, was set up in 1795 and is believed to be the first in Connecticut and possibly the third successful cotton-mill in the country.
 (It Happened In Our Town.
 1978.
 Page 18.
 Pease & Niles.)